UnBearAble1/Diabetes_Final_Project/README.md

 ![image](https://github.com/UnBearAble1/Project_Placeholder/blob/main/Resources/p_values.png)

 Due to having a large amount of factors that had p-values at 0 or close to 0, we decided to look at the z score.
-The higher the z score, the more likely the factor is realted to an individual having diabetes.
+The higher the z score, the more likely the factor is related to an individual having diabetes.
 Our top z values are shown below.

 ![image](https://github.com/UnBearAble1/Project_Placeholder/blob/main/Resources/top_z_values.png)